 What to look for.
 Look for what you need, for one thing.
 As you go through your week, make a list of things you need, and take it to your garage sales before you go shopping at retail.
 If you need a toaster, know what a toaster costs new, so you’ll know a good deal when you see one.

 If you’re buying for resale, buy what you know.
 I don’t know anything about women’s clothes, so it doesn’t make any sense for me to try to resell them.
-I know enough about electric trains and computer gear (new and old) to make money reselling those, as long as I can find enough of them.
+I know enough about electric trains and computer gear (new and old) and video games to make money reselling those, as long as I can find enough of them.
 Those were logical places for me to start.

 Really, sell what you know.
 I’ll reiterate this.
 If you look around long enough, you can find people telling you there’s easy money in selling something specific.
 The problem is they’re telling everyone else the same thing.
 Next year, everyone else will know about it too.